gabrielpasquantonio/Ecommerce-Las-Antillas/retro2.md

     ```
         - We carry out the organization and layout process of the site very well.
 It made the coding task much easier for us.
         - We use other pages very wisely as guideline resources for our site.
+        //

+        - After implementing the weekly meetings and start using more effectively trello, we could see a hugh increase in our productivity, stoping wasting time to prepare to work on our project.

 ___